Irregular cusps of ball quotients: Classification of discriminant groups

-In this Appendix \ref{app:A}, we give the candidates for discriminant groups when discriminant kernel may have irregular cusps over any imaginary quadratic fields with class number 1.
+Here, we give the candidates for discriminant groups when the discriminant kernel may have irregular cusps, over any imaginary quadratic fields with class number 1.
 We use the notations and assumptions in Section \ref{discriminant_kernel_case}.
+Below, for each quantity $\div(I)$, we list possible candidates for $A_L$.